 The Critical Levels and Critical Loads at the wildlife sites assumed in this study are provided in Table 1.
+Note; Crychan Forest Tracks SSSI is designated for geological features and is therefore not further considered.
 N.B.
-Where the Critical Level of $1.0 \mu g$ -NH3/m3 is assumed, it is usually unnecessary to consider the Critical Load as the Critical Level provides the stricter test.
-However, it may be necessary to consider nitrogen deposition should a Critical Load of 5.0 kg-N/ha/y be appropriate.
+Where the Critical Level of $1.0~\mu g$ -NH $3/m^3$ is assumed, it is usually unnecessary to consider the Critical Load as the Critical Level provides the stricter test.
+However, it may be necessary to consider nitrogen deposition should a Critical Load of 5.0~kg-N/ha/y, or lower, be appropriate.
 Normally, the Critical Load for nitrogen deposition provides a stricter test than the Critical Load for acid deposition.